Kim Kardashian Takes Us Behind The Scenes Of Fergie's

 Advertisement

-The mum squad is living it up throughout the video.
+The mom squad is living it up throughout the video.
 Fergie shared a group selfie with Angela Lindvall, Chrissy Teigen, Tara Lynn, Gemma Ward, Ciara, and Devon Aoki.

 The video has its own Instagram account, where you can find even more selfies, group shots, and mini-videos.
 Here's one of Fergie and Alessandra Ambrosio.

-Whether or not you buy Fergie's new definition of M.I.L.F. — she says it's "Mums I'd Like To Follow" — one thing is for certain: Their selfie game is on point.
+Whether or not you buy Fergie's new definition of M.I.L.F. — she says it's "Mom's I'd Like To Follow" — one thing is for certain: Their selfie game is on point.

 Advertisement